-Under both high and low emissions scenarios, the longest dry spell is not indicated to change much from an average of about 185 days, with continuing large year-to-year variability.
+Under both high and low emissions scenarios, the longest dry spell is not indicated to change much from an average of about 230 days, with continuing large year-to-year variability.

-- Model projections are from CMIP5 for RCP8.5 (high emissions) and RCP2.6 (low emissions).
-Model anomalies are added to the historical mean and smoothed. - Observed historical record of mean temperature is from CRU-TSv.3.22; observed historical records of extremes are from HadEX2.
-Analysis by the Climatic Research Unit and Tyndall Centre for Climate Change Research, University of East Anglia, 2015. - A 'warm spell' day is a day when maximum temperature, together with that of at least the 6 consecutive previous days, exceeds the 90th percentile threshold for that time of the year.
+Model projections are from CMIP5 for RCP8.5 (high emissions) and RCP2.6 (low emissions).
+Model anomalies are added to the historical mean and smoothed.

+Observed historical record of mean temperature is from CRU-TSv.3.22.

+Analysis by the Climatic Research Unit and Tyndall Centre for Climate Change Research, University of East Anglia, 2015.

+A 'warm spell' day is a day when maximum temperature, together with that of at least the 6 consecutive previous days, exceeds the 90th percentile threshold for that time of the year